figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MANIFEST.md

 > receiptHandlers that give you the outcome logs seem to be the most effective way to get specific data off the NEAR chain

-## ✅ Make sure it works
+## ✅ Make sure you understand the manifest

-Now, it's time for you to verify if you have followed the instructions carefully, click on the button **Test Manifest** to check that your manifest is well formed.
+Now, it's time for you to verify that you understand the various manifest settings.
+Answer the questions on the right to confirm your knowledge.